Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 This assumes you have already:

- - Made a PyPI package for new version of libensemble
+ - Made a PyPI package for new version of libEnsemble
  - Made a GitHub fork of Spack and cloned it to your local system.

 Details on how to create forks can be found at: https://help.github.com/articles/fork-a-repo